INRIX-Aashay-Motiwala/INRIX_Hack_Client_Server_Demo/README.md

     pip3 install -r requirements.txt
     ```

 ## !!!
-Make sure to paste your INRIX APP_ID and HASH_TOKEN in app/utils/auth_utils.py
+Make sure to paste your INRIX APP_ID and HASH_TOKEN in app/utils/auth_utils.py before you run your application

 ## Running the Application